Make Those New Year’s Health Resolutions Well Before the New Year

 Much has been written on the topic online, so lowering cholesterol on one’s own can be done, albeit with a little research.
 Just make sure you’re getting your information from reputable sources.

 For those who like to bounce ideas off a professional, need some form of accountability or a customized meal plan, you can find your local nutritionist, dietitian or nutrition coach with a few keystrokes on your laptop.
+If you live in Ontario, feel free to consult any of our Ontario dietitians who will gladly lend a hand.

 Digestion in question